dgmuhlbauer98/Portfolio/SQL_PowerBI_Excel: E2E Project 2024 Top German Youtubers/README.md

 - What's the general approach in creating this solution from start to finish?

 1. Get the data
-2. Explore the data in Excel
+2. Explore the data in Excel & Python
 3. Load the data into SQL Server
 4. Clean the data with SQL
 5. Test the data with SQL